Scaling Mechanisms

 4. Commercial product, service, and culture of innovation

 Faster-growing firms are almost twice as likely to innovate as slow-growing ones.
 The direction of that innovation matters as much as its presence.
-Research by Nagji and Tuff (Harvard Business Review, 2012), studying companies across industrial, technology, and consumer goods sectors, found that outperforming firms typically allocate approximately 70 percent of innovation resources to core improvements, 20 percent to adjacent initiatives, and 10 percent to transformational efforts - but that the long-term cumulative return on innovation investment runs in the opposite direction: transformational initiatives generate roughly 70 percent of returns, adjacent 20 percent, and core 10 percent.
-The ecosystem has tended to invest heavily in incremental improvement and too little in the transformational innovation that generates disproportionate returns.
-The correction period validated this: the ventures that demonstrated durable competitive positions were those that had made genuinely transformational bets early - Moniepoint on POS infrastructure and credit scoring, Flutterwave on cross-border payment rails, Sun King on PAYGO energy financing - rather than those that had optimised existing models.
+Nagji and Tuff's Harvard Business Review paper "Managing Your Innovation Portfolio" - drawing on research across industrial, technology, and consumer goods sectors - found that outperforming firms typically allocate approximately 70 percent of innovation resources to core improvements, 20 percent to adjacent initiatives, and 10 percent to transformational efforts, but the long-term cumulative return on innovation investment runs in the opposite direction: transformational initiatives generate roughly 70 percent of returns, adjacent 20 percent, and core 10 percent.

 Innovation advisory support at the scale-up stage should not be episodic but ongoing, structured around four components: an innovation audit documenting current and immediately planned initiatives across product, service, and internal systems; a scorecard evaluating the quality and strategic direction of current innovation activity; a forward pathways scan identifying areas for future revenue and growth aligned to investor objectives; and commercially oriented innovation plans that are actionable and roadmapped, not directional and aspirational.
 A growth playbook with joint, co-owned actions between support providers and ventures - governed in 30–60–90 day cycles - ensures alignment between what needs to be done and who is accountable for doing it.